North Somerset Bird of Prey Centre

 COVID-19 Latest Statement

 22.03.20 - We have made the tough, but necessary, decision to close our doors until further notice.
 We are devastated by this news but must continue to stay positive and act in the best interests of our animals and staff at this time.
+As always, bookings and experiences are non refundable, however under the circumstances and as a goodwill gesture, we are offering anyone with a cancelled booking or event, a credit towards future bookings with us.
+Gift vouchers and experiences which are due to expire whilst we are closed will also be extended free of charge.

 We don't want to add fuel to the hysteria, but if things carry on as they are now, we will be in trouble.
 We are already struggling after our toughest winter and we have been hit hard in what should be our busiest time.
 We understand this virus is affecting everyone in some way and many businesses are under pressure.
 However, with over 150 animals to look after, we can't lock the doors and send staff home, we can't turn off the lights and heating, cancel our food bills or stop any of the overheads which continue to pile on top of us.
 If anybody has thought about ever doing an experience with us, please now is the time.
 Vouchers can be purchased now and used at a later date- https://www.nsbopc.co.uk/experiences-gift-vouchers/